-How you deal with the days, weeks, and months following the rejection can seal the deal for you.
-You could keep quietly crying in the bathroom at 3.35 a.m. over a guy who didn’t love you back.
-Or you could take control of yourself and your emotions, and emerge a stronger, more sorted person.
+How you deal with the days, weeks, and months following the rejection from a man can make all the difference.
+You could keep quietly crying in the bathroom in the middle of the night over a guy who didn’t love you back.
+Or you could take control of yourself and your emotions, respond to rejection with dignity, get over rejection from someone you love, and emerge a stronger, more sorted person.
 The choice, as always, is yours.

 How Do You Respond To A Rejection From A Guy?

-There is no definitive manual on how to handle rejection from a guy and deal with the heartbreak that comes after.
+There is no definitive manual on how to handle rejection from a guy and deal with the heartbreak that follows.
 There is no one answer that fits all situations, no magic pill that can help you deal with romantic rejection depression.
 But there are things that you should definitely not do.
-For example, even if you have to bury yourself deep into a tub of Ben & Jerry’s rocky road to avoid this, please do not attempt to force them to be with you.
-Love cannot be forced.
-It’s not something you can bind and gag.
-Just like it’s not something you can buy.
+For example, even if you have to bury yourself deep into a tub of Ben & Jerry’s Rocky Road to avoid this, please do not attempt to force them to be with you.
+Love cannot be forced or bought.

 Second, definitely try not to throw a massive tantrum over it — especially not a public one.
 If you do, bid any chances of him ever respecting you — let alone being with you — goodbye.
-So, how to handle rejection from a guy in a way that does not leave you a crying, blubbering mess and lets you walk away with your head held high?
-You need to respond to the rejection with dignity.
+In that case, how to handle rejection from a guy in a way that does not leave you a crying, blubbering mess and lets you walk away with your head held high?
+You need to learn to respond to rejection with dignity.

 Related Reading: Push Pull Relationship – 9 Ways To Overcome It

-On the other hand, if you pulled out all the stops and got down on one knee, roses in hand, only to be met with a resounding “No”, get ready to pull off an Oscar-worthy, Mery Streep level performance to get out of there with your heart broken but pride intact.
-It is hard enough to respond to rejection with dignity, but apply the right strategies, and you may just have your back covered.
+On the other hand, if you pulled out all the stops and got down on one knee, roses in hand, only to be met with a resounding “No”, get ready to pull off an Oscar-worthy, Meryl Streep-level performance to get out of there with your heart broken but pride intact.
+It is hard to respond to rejection with dignity, but apply the right strategies, and you may just have your back covered.

 How To Handle Rejection From A Guy – As Per Expert

-Those are some expert-backed pearls of wisdom on how to handle rejection from a guy.
-But actions often tend to speak louder than words, especially when you want to respond to rejection with dignity.
-Listed below are 9 actionable strategies devised by experts that can help you deal with being rejected by a guy without losing your cool:
+When a girl gets rejected by a guy, it’s obvious she will feel heartbroken.
+Handling rejection from a guy you really like can be devastating.
+But here are some expert-backed pearls of wisdom on how to handle rejection from a guy.
+Actions often speak louder than words, especially when you want to respond to rejection with dignity.
+Listed below are 8 actionable strategies devised by experts that can help you deal with and get over rejection from someone you love without losing your cool:

 1. Get to the root of your feelings

 Man is a social animal.
 It is one of the first things we learned in school as kids.
 What this translates to is basically a need to care for and be cared for by someone in return.
 This is simply because, as humans, we evolved to stay in groups in order to increase our chances of survival.
 This is the need our society is based upon.
-So, what happens when someone rejects us?
+So, what happens when someone faces rejection from a man or has to deal with rejection from a guy at work?
 The romantic rejection depression hits, that’s what.